Leaflet/Leaflet.markercluster/README.md

 * **spiderfyDistanceMultiplier**: Increase from 1 to increase the distance away from the center that spiderfied markers are placed.
 Use if you are using big marker icons (Default: 1).
 * **iconCreateFunction**: Function used to create the cluster icon.
 See [the default implementation](https://github.com/Leaflet/Leaflet.markercluster/blob/15ed12654acdc54a4521789c498e4603fe4bf781/src/MarkerClusterGroup.js#L542) or the [custom example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-custom.html).
 * **clusterPane**: Map pane where the cluster icons will be added.
 Defaults to L.Marker's default (currently 'markerPane').
 [See the pane example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-pane.html).
-* **unspiderfyOnlyOnDirectClick**: Spiderfy / unspiderfy only by clicking the cluster icon.
-Does not unspiderfy on map click anymore.

 #### Chunked addLayers options
 Options for the [addLayers](#bulk-adding-and-removing-markers) method.
 See [#357](https://github.com/Leaflet/Leaflet.markercluster/issues/357) for explanation on how the chunking works.